Megha060199/PokeDexMobileApp-React-Native/README.md

 # PokeDexAppAssignment
-This application simply displays all pokemon's,shows features of a single pokemon.
-User can save pokemons locally and view it in the saved list.
+This is a  mobile application built on ## React Native ##
+    - display all pokemon's
+    - Single Pokemon view of all its features
+    - Functionality to save Pokemons
+    - List of Saved Pokemons